muxcmux/wscomm/README.md

 ## Test the demo

+You need to change the `ws_config` hash to meet your network configuration - `ip` should point to the websocket server ip address on you local network, so that other devices (your phone) are able to connect to it.
 Fire up a Google Chrome and point to http://localhost:4567 on you desktop/laptop.
 This creates a screen, where all connected phone clients will show up.
 Next, open the same URL on your phone to create a controller connection.
 All connected phones should be shown on all connected screens.
 Keep in mind that an iPhone will fire the `deviceorientation` event 50 times per second, which results in 50 requests to the server each second.
 Connecting a few phones to several screens can quickly screw your computer up :)

 ## TODO